emotiq/whitepaper/draft.md

 Tokens will be purchased in ETH, with the ETH/USD exchange rate to be determined at the end of the private sale.
 During the private sale, the price will be equivalent to $0.07 per token.

-Emotiq will also conduct the public TGE on June 15, 2018 with the aim of raising $48M (million) from the public at a per token price of $0.1333.
+Emotiq will also conduct a public TGE on June 15, 2018, with the aim of raising $48M (million) at a per-token price of $0.1333.
 The number of EMTQ per ETH will be published 1 hour before the public TGE begins and will be based on the ETH/USD exchange rate at that time.

 Combined, the private sale and public TGE are intended to raise $60M.